Quickxeryz/star/SongFile.md

-This file contains informations about the song file format
+This file contains information about the song file format
 # Format
 All song files should be encoded in utf-8 to work properly